 Perhaps you bought some solar lights, and they aren’t staying lit long, or maybe you are thinking about buying some to decorate your yard.
 Either way, it’s reasonable to wonder how long the lights will last.

 How long solar lights last depends on either the type of battery or its solar panels.
-The LED lights are rated for at least 10 years, so those are rarely a problem.
+The LED lights used in solar are rated for at least 10 years. so the solar lights are rarely a problem.
 You can make a solar light last longer by changing the battery type.
+More often than not battery is the culprit.
+The solar batteries can last anywhere between 2-5 years.
 However, you cannot do anything about the solar panels.

 Summary of the Article

 How Does Solar Lights Work?

 To light up your yard, solar lights use four components.
 They are

 - Photovoltaic Arrays – which captures sunlight and a converts it into electricity stored in a battery

 - Controller – A controller sends power from the solar cells into the battery.

 Read on to know more about how solar lights work.